Last updated: September 21st, 2019

 I’ve had a great experience with Vitamix so far, and their blenders have a reputation for being practically indestructible.

-With a Vitamix (comes with an impenetrable 5-year warranty) or a Blendtec blender (typically comes at a more budget-savvy price than a Vitamix) you can make eating healthy so much easier.
+With a Vitamix (comes with an impenetrable 5-year warranty) or a Blendtec blender (typically comes at a slightly more budget-friendly price than a Vitamix) you can make eating healthy so much easier.

 Most of us with ADHD experience the symptoms of dry mouth pretty badly.